cache-token/docs/FEES.md

 ## Important Note On Balance Representation

 ### Balance Decay
 The Cache contract is unique in that it will show the user balance `balanceOf()` not as it is currently stored in the contract storage, but the balance taking into account owed fees.
 Token balances appear to decay over time, even if the accrued fees have not yet been collected.
-This is a deliberate design choice to allow compatibility with existing wallets so that choosing to "Send Entire Balance" or "Maximum" as shown by `balanceOf`, will not fail due to insufficient balance after fees.
-This contract implements an additional function `balanceOfNoFees()`, which is the typical ERC-20 implementation that shows the contract storage value of the current balance, without taking owed fees into consideration.
+This is a deliberate design choice to allow compatibility with existing wallets so that choosing to "Send Entire Balance" or "Maximum" as shown by `balanceOf()`, will not fail due to insufficient balance after fees.
+The contract implements an additional function `balanceOfNoFees()`, which is the typical ERC-20 implementation that shows the contract storage value of the current balance, without taking owed fees into consideration.

 ### Transfer Fee Included
 The transfer fee also adds another modification to the shown balance.
 For our design, we desire for transactions to not deduct the transfer fee from the amount sent, while also desiring for the 'Send Entire Balance' on existing wallets to still work.
 In order to acheive this goal, the `balanceOf` functions shows the maximum amount that can be sent, taking into account the transfer fee.
 For instance if a user, Alice, received 10 tokens, has no storage fees due, and the transfer fee is 10 basis points, the maximum she could send is: